killianoneachtain/killiansgymconsole/README.md

 # Gym Management Application
-Console based application for Input and Output of member and trainer data for a Gym
+Console based application for Input and Output of member and trainer data for a Gym.

+Users can track body measurements, Body Mass Index, and Ideal Weight using their height, weight and age values.

+Trainers can add comment on assessments of users.

 Developed using IntelliJ IDEA by Jet Brains.